nstudach/sugar/README.md

 # sugar

-Automatic set up of DigitalOcean VM's and execution of pathspider with upload to MAMI PTO
+This program is written to automate internet path transparency measurements for the MAMI project.

+It creates virtual machines at different locations in the internet and sets them up to run pathspider on them.
+It can upload the measurements directly to the MAMI PTO and destroy each droplet after a succesfull or failed run.

 ## 1. Config file